-The limit for liquids in cabin baggage is 100 ml per container.
+The liquid limit in carry-on baggage is 100 ml per container.
 All your bottles of creams, gels, perfumes or aerosols must have a maximum capacity of 100 ml.

-You must place these containers in a single transparent, resealable plastic bag with a capacity of 1 liter.
+You must place these containers in a single clear, resealable plastic bag with a capacity of 1 liter.
 This bag must be presented at airport security.

-These rules apply only to cabin baggage.
-There is no limit on liquids in checked baggage.
+These rules apply only to carry-on baggage.
+There is no limit for liquids in checked baggage.
+Consult our complete guide on liquids on planes for all detailed rules.

 Exceptions to the 100 ml rule

 Tablets and capsules are unrestricted.
-For syrups, creams, or gels, you can exceed 100 ml if you have a prescription in your name.
-Keep them in their original packaging and preferably pack them in your carry-on to avoid problems related to pressure in the hold.
+For medical syrups, creams or gels, you can exceed 100 ml if you have a prescription in your name.
+Keep them in their original packaging and preferably in your carry-on to avoid pressure-related issues in checked baggage.

 Baby food

-You can bring infant formula, puree and other baby food in the necessary quantity, without respecting the 100ml limit.
-Present them at the checkpoint for inspection.
+You can bring infant formula, purees, and other baby food in necessary quantities, without adhering to the 100 ml limit.
+Present them at security for inspection.

-Products purchased after security checks may exceed 100 ml if they remain in the sealed bag provided by the store and are accompanied by the receipt.
-Do not open the bag until you reach your destination.
+Products purchased after security can exceed 100 ml if they remain in the sealed bag provided by the store and are accompanied by the receipt.
+Do not open the bag before reaching your destination.

 Choosing the right containers

-Choose clear, airtight, and durable bottles with a maximum capacity of 100 ml.
-Travel kits with compliant small bottles are convenient and available in pharmacies or airport shops.
+Opt for transparent bottles of 100 ml maximum, airtight and resistant.
+Travel kits with compliant small bottles are practical and available in pharmacies or airport shops.

-The bag must be transparent, resealable, and no larger than 1 liter (approximately 20 x 20 cm).
-You may only present one bag at the checkpoint.
-Seal it securely to prevent leaks and facilitate passage.
+The bag must be transparent, resealable, and 1 liter max (approximately 20x20 cm).
+You can only present one at security.
+Close it properly to avoid leaks and facilitate passage.

 Tips for traveling light